juniortarcisio/TarkOrm/README.md

 It can be mapped using DataAnnotation.Schema attributes and I hope I'm going to make a basic MappingConfiguration class in the future.

-#### I am still expecting to refector it a few some times more before launching an official relase, for now it's only beta or RC ###.
+#### I am still expecting to refector it a few some times more before launching an official relase, for now it's only beta or RC.

 # Methods